 The uncertainty about recent productivity growth appears to be the major uncertainty in the outlook for the U.S. economy, and also for the conduct of monetary policy.
-For policy, this uncertainty complicates the question of where the Fed should be along the spectrum of more pre-emptive action or more cautious action.
+For policy, this uncertainty complicates the question of whether FOMC actions should be strongly pre-emptive or more cautious.

-Ideally, policy should be more toward the pre-emptive end of the spectrum because of the long lags between policy actions and their effects on the economy.
-For example, if policymakers wait until inflation actually begins to pick up steam, they face a problem that was all too familiar in the late 1970s and early 1980s.
+Ideally, policy should be pre-emptive because of the long lags between policy actions and their effects on the economy.
+For example, if policymakers wait until inflation actually begins to pick up steam, they face a problem that was all too familiar in the 1970s and early 1980s.
 In order to quell inflation, interest rate increases have to be bigger, which means the output losses are bigger, and the employment losses are bigger.

 But, if a central bank reacts early and correctly, it can alter inflation expectations and cut off the rise in inflation before it gets started.
 It looks like that’s what happened in the U.S. in 1994.
 At that time, we were dealing with forecasts of higher inflation that were based not only on increasingly tight labor markets but also on low short-term real interest rates.
 So the Fed responded by raising interest rates substantially.
 In that case, inflation didn’t take off, and the economy moved smoothly into the favorable conditions we’ve enjoyed in recent years.

 But, suppose there are reasons to doubt the forecasts.
 Suppose, like now, we’re uncertain about the underlying model of the economy.
-When there’s a high degree of uncertainty about forecasts, it could be best for policy to tend more toward the cautious end of the spectrum.
+In that case, pre-emptive policy can lead to the wrong action.
+When there’s a high degree of uncertainty about forecasts, it could be best for policy to be more cautious–in the extreme, to wait until inflation actually starts to rise before acting to tighten.
 With high uncertainty about the future, a somewhat delayed action could be preferable to running the risk of tightening when it’s not warranted.

 The appropriate degree of caution depends on an analysis of the risks of the two approaches in any particular circumstance, and it will vary over time.
 In 1994, there were several key indicators of rising inflation in the future; in addition, there was no major source of uncertainty to make us doubt the normal relationships in the economy.

 But it’s important to make a distinction here.
 While the Fed has reacted cautiously to signs of building inflationary pressures, that doesn’t mean that the Fed has reacted cautiously to everything.
 For example, last fall, there was no doubt that the financial crises abroad were putting a strain on U.S. markets, and we lowered rates promptly.
-And conversely, as the financial crises abated and foreign demand began to strengthen, we moved to raise interest rates gradually — but still pre-emptively.
 So far, this strategy seems to have worked well.
 Inflation has remained subdued, while the expansion has not only continued for eight years–it has even strengthened!

 I’m certainly pleased with the Fed’s contribution to this outstanding economic performance.
 But I’m also well aware that monetary policy is only part of what’s made the U.S. economy the envy of the world, especially in recent years when we have experienced a technology boom.
 By moving toward price stability, the Fed has helped to provide a healthy, stable environment for people and businesses to manage their economic affairs.
 At the same time, sound fiscal and regulatory policies certainly can claim credit for some share of the nation’s economic and financial success.